Automattic/jetpack/projects/plugins/jetpack/to-test.md

 - Install the WordPress Beta tester and switch to WP's Bleeding edge option.
 - Update to WP 6.2 latest Beta in Dashboard > Updates
 - Go to Posts > Add New and repeat your test.
 The Pinterest block should still trigger no fatal error.

-### Mobile navigation

-**Use a WoA site.**

-- Open the wp-admin of the site on mobile (or simulate the mobile in your desktop browser)
-- Click the WordPress logo in the left-hand top corner to open the unified navigation
-- Click the WordPress logo again, and make sure the navigation closes.

 ### And More!